-West Bengal: Muslim man claims he was pushed off train for not chanting ‘Jai Shri Ram’, says report
+Kolkata: Muslim man claims he was pushed off train for not chanting ‘Jai Shri Ram’, says report

 However, the railway police said the 26-year-old madrasa teacher was assaulted during the journey due to ‘boarding and de-boarding issues’.

-A 26-year-old madrasa teacher in West Bengal on Monday alleged that he was assaulted and pushed off a train last week for not chanting “Jai Shri Ram”, The Indian Express reported.
+A 26-year-old madrasa teacher in West Bengal on Monday alleged that he was assaulted and pushed off a train last week in Kolkata for not chanting “Jai Shri Ram”, The Indian Express reported.
 The railway police said the man was assaulted due to “boarding and de-boarding issues”.

 Hafeez Mohammad Sahrukh Haldar said he was travelling to Hooghly from Canning in South 24 Parganas district on train number 34531 that runs till Sealdah railway station in Kolkata.
 Haldar claimed a group of people were chanting “Jai Shri Ram” in the compartment.
 “They asked me to chant the same,” he said.
 “When I refused, they started to beat me, nobody came to my rescue.
 The incident took place while the train was between Dhakuria and Park Circus stations.
 They pushed me off the train at Park Circus station.
 Some locals helped me.”